Physics-111/Physics-111.github.io/docs/pre-class.md

-All pre-class activities are due before each class (at 9:25am).
+All pre-class activities are due before each class (at 9:35am).
 Make sure you hit "submit" on the Google Form question for the pre-class activity.

-Pre-class videos and activities will be available by Fridays of the week before.

 Date       | Content
 -----------|------------------------------------------------------------------